ncezid-biome/HMAS-QC-Pipeline/README.md

 `mothur --help`

 4. Run the following (replace `mysettings.ini` with the path to your settings file you configured in step 1):
 `python3 pipeline.py - c mysettings.ini`

+Note: it is recommended that you run a quality check on your read sets (e.g. with a program like FastQC) before running them through the pipeline.
+Knowing the quality of your read sets may help you troubleshoot any problematic results from the pipeline.

 ## Contributing